WELCOME TO TURNER CLASS

-Our Nursery school has 26 part-time places for children 3 years old and above.
+Our Nursery school has 26 part-time places for children 3 years old and above in the morning.
 The session begins at 8:45 am and finishes at 11:45 am.

-At St Mary Magdalene Nursery School, we follow the Early Years Foundation Stage.
-At the Nursery school, every child is given as much individual attention as they need in order for them to realise their full potential.
+At St Mary Magdalene, we follow the Early Years Foundation Stage Curriculum.
+At the Nursery, every child is given as much individual attention as they need in order for them to realise their full potential.

-As a nursery school we do our very best to provide the children with a variety of activities to develop their learning and development set out by the Early Years Foundation Stage.
+As a nursery, we do our very best to provide the children with a variety of activities to develop their learning and development set out in the Early Years Foundation Stage.

 The children are encouraged to become independent learners through: